 The only battery that’s safe enough for your home.

 Safety is serious business when installing battery systems in homes.
 You’ve seen the news reports on battery fires.
 The chemicals in most battery technologies result in dramatic energetic release that is difficult to contain and extinguish, and hazardous toxins are released into the air.

 Aquion’s Aqueous Hybrid Ion (AHI™) battery chemistry is inherently safe and is not capable of energetic thermal runaway.
 Our batteries have passed UL 1973 flame propagation testing.
 Watch us light them on fire here.
 (Spoiler alert: they don’t catch fire, and they cannot explode.)

 How batteries can make a difference in your home

 Capture all the solar you generate, and maximize the return on your clean energy investment

 Many grid-tied homeowners with solar panels end up relinquishing clean power they’ve generated back into the grid – power that they could be capturing and storing for themselves.

-Our solar batteries let you store excess energy generated by wind and solar so you can use it when the sun is not shining or the wind is not blowing, maximizing your use of solar energy and reducing your reliance on the grid.
+Our solar battery systems let you store excess energy generated by wind and solar so you can use it when the sun is not shining or the wind is not blowing, maximizing your use of solar energy and reducing your reliance on the grid.

 Backup Power & Islanding